-Automatically detect If this protocol has been enabled, it will automatically be used for discovering and inspect the corresponding packets in filter rules. protocol
+If this protocol has been enabled, it will automatically be used for discovering corresponding packets in filter rules.

 Dynamic connections

 As this protocol is used for relaying access to Microsoft services, the following options allow restricting the services and options relayed by the EPMAP server.